 - How many days you want to travel

-- Whether you travel 1st or 2nd class
+- Whether you travel first or second class

-- Your age – but if you’re under 28, you’re eligible for youth fares!
+- Your age – if you’re under 28, you’re eligible for youth fares!

-- A continuous pass lets you travel on as many days as your pass is valid.
-So, for example, a continuous pass valid for 15 days means you can travel on any or all of those days.
+- A continuous pass lets you travel on as many days as your pass is valid for.
+For example, a continuous pass valid for 15 days means you can travel on any or all of those 15 days.